csenol/jsonDroid/README.md

 A Scala Wrapper for google-gson aiming Android

-Hihgly inspired by spray-json and reactivemongo macros
+Highly inspired by spray-json and reactivemongo macros